tiagopita/veganbase/site/content/_index.md

     their business initiatives.

-    At Veganbase we want to promote vegan entrepreneurship and bring together vegan companies so they can easily cooperate.
+    At Veganbase we want to promote vegan entrepreneurship and bring together vegan companies so they can cooperate with each other.

     We want plant based products to be accessible and easy to find, so we brought them all together into one place.